Ph055a/Domains_OSINT_Collection/README.md

 # Domains_OSINT
 These are online resources I use to investigate domains and IoT products.
-These were moved from(awesome_osint)[https://github.com/Ph055a/awesome_osint] which has more resources dedicated to various online investigations.

 #### Devices
 - [Wigle](https://www.wigle.net)